 Thinking of heading out in Chicago for New Year's Eve?
 There are some things you should know.

-A number of streets, sidewalks and bridges will be closed and police presence heightened in the city for New Year's Eve celebrations, the city announced Wednesday.
+A number of streets, sidewalks and bridges will be closed and police presence heightened in the city for New Year's Eve celebrations, the city announced this week.

 With the city preparing to host its largest holiday fireworks show ever, officials urged residents to be "safe and vigilant," particularly in crowds.

 Speaking at a press conference Wednesday, Chicago Mayor Lori Lightfoot, standing beside city leaders across multiple departments, said the city has been preparing for public safety surrounding New Year's Eve events for weeks.